code-423n4/2022-12-tigris-findings/data/yongskiws-Q.md

 Consider always moving the state-changes before the external calls.

-While here, there’s no real impact, it’s still a bad practice (_safeMint ,transferFrom, has a callback, and a state change is occurring just after the call, albeit under certain conditions and without any thinkable impact here):
+While here, there’s no real impact, it’s still a bad practice ( has a callback, and a state change is occurring just after the call, albeit under certain conditions and without any thinkable impact here):

  _safeMint(_mintTrade.account, newTokenID);  position.sol 148